WSU-kduncan/cicd-3120-YourPalSocks/README.md

 ## Push to Dockerhub
 To push to DockerHub, first you'll need to log in using the command above.
 After loggin in, you'll first need to build your container image:

-`docker build -t <your_username>/my-private-repo .`
+`docker build -t [USERNAME]/[YOUR REPO] .`
-> Make sure you're running this command in the same directory as your Dockerfile After doing that, you can push to DockerHub:
+> NOTE: Make sure you're running this command in the same directory as your Dockerfile.

+After doing that, you can push to DockerHub:

 `docker push [USERNAME]/[REPO NAME]`